Potato-of-freedom/NASSCOM_vsd_SoC_Design_program/README.md

-# NASSCOM Digital VLSI SoC Design and Planning Workshop
+# NASSCOM Digital VLSI SoC Design and Planning Workshop (21/08/2024 - 03/09/2024)
 <br/>

+Digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM.

 <br/>

 # Day 1: Inception of open-source EDA, OpenLANE and sky130 PDK